AnshAgg108/Automatic-File-Sorter-in-File-Explorer/README.md

 -os, shutil

 ### Python Functions Used
--For Loops
+-For Loops,
--If Statements
+If Statements,
--Elif Statements
+Elif Statements,
--Else Statements
+Else Statements